gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 The client will be configured as the `ProxyCommand`, and additionally `ProxyUseFdpass` will be enabled.
-The `ProxyUseFdPass` allows the `ProxyCommand` to return an FD via STDOUT which should be used for the connection, rather than the `ProxyCommand` actively performing the proxying.
-This will allow the client process to return the FD to OpenSSH and then exit.
+The `ProxyUseFdPass` allows the `ProxyCommand` to return an FD via STDOUT using `sendmsg`, rather than the `ProxyCommand` actively forwarding the connection.
+This means the client can exit after the connection to the local proxy is established.

 This solution means that whilst a process will be spun up for each SSH connection, it will return after the connection is established.
 This reduces the